www6v/www6vHomeAIGCSource/source/_posts/gptSurveyList.md

 ### Visual LLM
+- An Empirical Study of Training End-to-End Vision-and-Language Transformers, 2022.03 *** microsoft +

-- Multimodal Foundation Models: From Specialists to General-Purpose Assistants *** microsoft
+- Multimodal Foundation Models: From Specialists to General-Purpose Assistants, 2023.09 *** microsoft +

-- Foundational Models Defining a New Era in Vision: A Survey and Outlook ***  大学
+- Foundational Models Defining a New Era in Vision: A Survey and Outlook, 2023.07 ***  大学 +

-- MM-LLMs: Recent Advances in MultiModal Large Language Models, 2024.02 *** 腾讯
+- MM-LLMs: Recent Advances in MultiModal Large Language Models, 2024.02 *** 腾讯  +

-- Vision-Language Instruction Tuning: A Review and Analysis, 2023,11 [[paper]](https://arxiv.org/abs/2311.08172)[[project]](https://github.com/palchenli/VL-Instruction-Tuning) ***
+- Vision-Language Instruction Tuning: A Review and Analysis, 2023,11 [[paper]](https://arxiv.org/abs/2311.08172)[[project]](https://github.com/palchenli/VL-Instruction-Tuning) *** +

 - How to Bridge the Gap between Modalities: A Comprehensive Survey on Multimodal Large Language Model, 2023.11 [[paper]](https://arxiv.org/pdf/2311.07594.pdf) *